40 Fancy Appetizers That Are Secretly Really Easy to Make

 • Serves: 4 to 6

-How can such a simple side be made to look like a fancy appetizer, you ask?
+How can such a simple side be elevated to look like a fancy appetizer, you ask?
 By plating four different varieties of it (sweet potato, crinkle-cut, curly and tater tots) with four equally delicious dipping sauces.
+I have a feeling the kids at the party will be psyched about this one.

 24. Cheesy Polenta Bites with Brussels Sprouts and Pancetta